Dubai's Most Expensive Hotels

 - Dubai Holiday Villas and Apartments for Vacation Rental

-- Hotels in Bur Dubai – The best Bur Dubai hotels in 2016
+- Hotel apartments in Dubai – The best Dubai hotel apartments of 2016

 What are Dubai’s Most Expensive Hotels?
 Dubai is widely recognized for its extraordinary hotels that offer life’s most luxurious offerings you simply cannot find anywhere else, but just how expensive is ‘ expensive’ ?